-Humanity was the trustee of the Earth, and the redemption of the Earth could only come through a man.
+Humanity was the trustee of the earth, and the redemption of the earth could only come through a man.
 Satan could legally do anything he wanted to any of Adam's progeny (descendants) because they had become slaves of Satan due to Adam's choice to obey Satan rather than God.
 All it took was one act of disobedience.
-A man had to be born into the world to which Satan had no claim.
+A man had to come to whom Satan had no claim.
 That's why Christ had to be born of a virgin.
-It is no wonder that the doctrine of the Virgin Birth is under attack and something that the enemy wants to refute as foolish.
-It is an essential element in the redemption story.
+It is no wonder that the doctrine of the Virgin birth is under attack and something that the enemy wants to refute as foolish.
+It is an essential element in the Redemption story. $\Box$

 The Messiah, Christ, had to be one of Adam's race, but He could not be tainted by sin; otherwise, He would have been owned and dominated by Satan, having Adam's nature.
-Christ was not only 100% man, but He was 100% God as well, being conceived of the Holy Spirit.
-Therefore, Satan had no claim on the innocent Christ because Jesus did not have Adam's fallen nature passed down to Him.
+Christ was not only 100% man, but also He was 100% God as well, being conceived of the Holy Spirit.
+Satan, therefore, had no claim on the innocent Christ due to Jesus' not having Adam's DNA passed down to Him.

 I will no longer talk much with you, for the ruler of this world is coming.
-He has no claim on me (John 14:30 ESV.
-Emphasis mine).
+He has no claim on me (John 14:30 Emphasis mine).

 When Satan took it upon himself to bring Jesus to the cross, for the first time under divine law, he became a murderer because Jesus was completely innocent, having never sinned.
 Judgment was pronounced upon him at the cross.
-Every man who makes Christ's death his own by believing and trusting in His death to pay for his sin is made righteous before God.
+Every man that makes Christ's death his own by believing and trusting in His death to be the payment for his sin is made righteous before God.
 Eternal justice was satisfied at the cross.
 In the courts of heaven, Satan was and is legally condemned as a murderer because he had no right to kill Jesus due to His sinless life.